 If you or your witness need an interpreter for your conference or hearing, contact us as early as possible

 To get the most accurate interpretation service, please tell us your exact language and dialect.
 If applicable, you can tell us your country of origin too.

 All the documents you give us must be in either English or French.
 If you have documents in another language, you must get them translated into English or French before sending them to us.

 If you give us a translated document, you must also give us:

-- The translator’s contact information (address, phone number and email)
+- The translator’s contact information (name, address and phone number)

-- A signed and dated declaration from the translator that the translation is complete and accurate
+- A statement from the translator that the translation is complete and accurate

 - Both the document in its original language and the translated version